cafeibit/Azure-Data-Engineering/CosmosDB/README.md

+# Data engineer

+Data engineers provision and set up data platform technologies that are on-premises and in the cloud.
+They manage and secure the flow of structured and unstructured data from multiple sources.
+The data platforms that they use can include relational databases, nonrelational databases, data streams, and file stores.
+Data engineers also ensure that data services securely and seamlessly integrate across data services.

+Primary responsibilities of data engineers include the use of on-premises and cloud data services and tools to ingest, egress, and transform data from multiple sources.
+Data engineers collaborate with business stakeholders to identify and meet data requirements.
+They design and implement solutions.

+While some alignment might exist in the tasks and responsibilities of a data engineer and a database administrator, a data engineer's scope of work goes well beyond looking after a database and the server where it's hosted and likely doesn't include the overall operational data management.

+A data engineer adds tremendous value to business intelligence and data science projects.
+When the data engineer brings data together, often described as data wrangling, projects move faster because data scientists can focus on their own areas of work.

+As a data analyst, you would work closely with a data engineer in making sure that you can access the variety of structured and unstructured data sources because they will support you in optimizing data models, which are typically served from a modern data warehouse or data lake.

+Both database administrators and business intelligence professionals can transition to a data engineer role; they need to learn the tools and technology that are used to process large amounts of data.

 # Data Engineering with Azure Cosmos DB

 Azure Cosmos DB is a globally distributed database system that allows you to read and write data from the local replicas of your database and it transparently replicates the data to all the regions associated with your Cosmos account.
 Azure Cosmos DB analytical store is a fully isolated column store for enabling large-scale analytics against operational data in your Azure Cosmos DB, without any impact to your transactional workloads.
 The Azure Cosmos account is the fundamental unit of global distribution and high availability.
 Your Azure Cosmos account contains a unique DNS name and you can manage an account by using the Azure portal or the Azure CLI, or by using different language-specific SDKs.
 For globally distributing your data and throughput across multiple Azure regions, you can add and remove Azure regions to your account at any time.
 An Azure Cosmos container is the fundamental unit of scalability.
 You can virtually have an unlimited provisioned throughput (RU/s) and storage on a container.
 Azure Cosmos DB transparently partitions your container using the logical partition key that you specify in order to elastically scale your provisioned throughput and storage.